marc-invalid/chipwhisperer-marc/doc/marc/keeloq/keeloq.md

 Keeloq for ChipWhisperer
 ========================

-This is a set of tools to perform power analysis of the Keeloq cipher.
+This is a set of tools to study power analysis of the Keeloq cipher.
 It is based on and integrated with the [ChipWhisperer](https://wiki.newae.com/) software.

+The Keeloq algorithm is very simple, yet omni-present in our current world, making it an easy target to learn power analysis with.

-Tutorials and example traces are provided for a quick learning experience.
+Tutorials and example traces are provided for quick entry, even without having to buy any specialized hardware.

 Implementation and documentation copyright 2016 by Marc.
 _________________________________________________________________________